Drew Scott: Personal life

 Drew met his wife, Linda Phan, at a Toronto Fashion Week event in 2010.
 Beginning in 2014, they lived together in the Las Vegas home that Drew still owns with his twin.
 He estimated they were only there about twice a year, however, as Phan travels with Scott as Creative Director of Scott Brothers Entertainment, "overseeing their digital content, product and merchandise lines, and marketing campaigns."
 Scott has said that he and Phan are "workaholics," and that "getting out of the home office is step one for a great date."
 They became engaged on December 13, 2016, and were wed in a destination wedding in Italy on May 12, 2018.
 The ceremony incorporated elements of their respective Scottish and Vietnamese heritages, and was the subject of a show called Drew and Linda Say I Do, which aired on June 2, 2018, on TLC.
 Drew co-wrote (along with Victoria Shaw and Chad Carlson) and performed a song for his bride called "You Chose Me," and an accompanying music video was released to YouTube on June 2, 2018.
 They also expressed their desire to have children.
 In October 2017, they moved to Los Angeles, California, and the couple has said they plan to raise their future children there.
 In December 2021, the couple announced that they were expecting their first child in May 2022 after a two-year fertility journey that included IUI and IVF treatments.
 Their son was born on May 4, 2022.
 They announced the birth of their second child, a daughter, on June 5, 2024.

 While not an American citizen, Scott tends to have Democratic views.
 He endorsed Hillary Clinton on his Twitter account in September 2016.
 He also considers life coach Tony Robbins a personal hero, and has used Robbins' idea of "incantations"—a technique of verbal actualization—to reach his goals.

 Scott is a basketball enthusiast.
 Along with his brothers, Scott grew up playing basketball, but in a GQ interview, explained that he was the more enthusiastic one—sometimes practicing four or five hours a day.
 He played in both high school and college, and reportedly had a 43-inch vertical jump.
-He made his college basketball team, but got injured before the first season, and never played in a game.
+He made his university basketball team, but got injured before the first season, and never played in a game.
 Scott has played in various celebrity sport charity games, including Josh Hutcherson's Nike 3-on-3 Basketball at L.A.
 Live/Staples Center.
 He has twice played in the NBA All-Star Celebrity Game, and in the 2012 game, he took home a trophy for the Shooting Stars Celebrity challenge.

 Scott values a healthy lifestyle, monitoring his diet and regularly exercising.
 He has a black belt in karate.
 He is a fan of the show The Walking Dead and, beginning in 2016, was invited as a recurring commentator on the aftershow Talking Dead to give his insights on the show and "zombie property values."

 On September 21, 2023, Drew joined the Vancouver Giants ownership group.